ymnliu/MedTaggerWeb/README.md

 # Custom Ruleset Use Case - COVID 19
 MedTagger IE Pipelines use a custom ruleset format.
-An example ruleset of Coronavirus Diseases 19 (COVID 19) related symptoms (e.g. dry cough, fever, fatigue) can be found under the `/src/main/resources/medtaggerieresources/covid19` directory.
+An example ruleset of Coronavirus Diseases 19 (COVID 19) related symptoms (e.g. dry cough, fever, fatigue) can be found under the `./covid19` directory.
 These resources are what tells MedTagger what to do/extract, and this directory is expected as input for the RULEDIR parameter.

-# How to build locally
-1. Clone this repository
-2. You will need JDK8 or above, Apache Maven, and Apache Ant installed
-3. When your modifications are complete, from the project root directory:
-    - Run `mvn clean install`
-    - Run `ant dist`
-    - A distribution zip will be created at `MedTagger.zip` in the root directory

 # Reference